highbyte/dotnet-6502/docs/systems/c64/libraries.md

 This library has no UI, rendering, or I/O dependencies.
 It exposes abstractions that the implementation libraries below plug into.

+### Device timing

+The CPU executes one instruction at a time, but every cycle of it is a bus access counted by `CPU.BusCycles`.
+The VIC-II and the two CIAs are brought up to date lazily from that counter: at every instruction boundary, and at every access to one of their registers, to the cycle of the access.
+A read of `$D012` therefore returns the raster line at the cycle the read happens, a CIA timer read returns the count at that cycle, a raster-compare or timer-control write takes effect on its own cycle, and an interrupt that becomes due during an instruction is serviced right after it.
+The SID does the same through its audio provider (see below).
+Rendering still samples the VIC-II registers once per raster line, so a mid-line register change becomes visible on the next line.

 ## Implementation libraries

 C64-specific host code lives in its own **engine-plugin** libraries, one per host technology,